HansQueja/password-strength-nn/README.md

-Here is the updated `README.md` based on the provided source code and directory structure.
-I've updated the model architecture, training parameters, classification tiers, usage instructions, and the project directory tree to match your actual files.

----

 # Password Strength Neural Network

 A neural network trained to classify passwords as **Weak**, **Moderate**, or **Strong** based on their structural characteristics and security features.
 Includes a real-time Tkinter GUI for easy testing.